NEAR07/ShipEase/README.md

 9. Run the "gemini.js" server by `npm start` command from terminal or using VS Code's run feature.
 You will also need to install all the necessary dependencies.
 See "package.json" file for those
 10. Run the command `php artisan serve` from the project root and visit `localhost:8000` to access the application

-<h3>For PDF to Word converter you will need to have Python installed</h3>
+<h4>Note: For PDF to Word converter you will need to have Python installed</h4>